Akkki28/Solubility-prediction/README.md

 - **PyTorch**: A deep learning framework for building and training models.
 - **RDKit**: A collection of cheminformatics and machine learning tools for handling chemical data.
 - **PyG (PyTorch Geometric)**: A library for deep learning on irregularly structured data, specifically graph data.
-- **Pandas**: A data manipulation library for handling datasets efficiently.
-- **Seaborn**: A data visualization library for creating informative and attractive statistical graphics.

 ## Model Description